-The BFO Research Committee, comprised of producers, researchers and staff of the Ontario Ministry of Agriculture and Food, meet in the spring of each year to identify priorities which provide funding direction for research projects in the coming year.
-If funding becomes available the Committee will submit a call for proposals, review the proposals and approve for completion.
+The BFO Research Committee, comprised of producers, researchers and staff of the Ontario Ministry of Agriculture, Food and Rural Affairs, meet in the spring of each year to identify priorities which provide funding direction for research projects in the coming year.
+If funding becomes available the committee will submit a call for proposals, review the proposals and approve for completion.

 BFO also works closely with the following organizations to achieve success in its research priorities: